trzsz/trzsz.github.io/tssh.md

 - Before use, you need to configure `~/.ssh/config` (for Windows, it is `C:\Users\xxx\.ssh\config`, replace `xxx` with your username).

-- For how to configure `~/.ssh/config`, please refer to the documentation of [openssh](https://manpages.debian.org/bookworm/openssh-client/ssh_config.5.en.html) ( `Match` section is not supported yet ).
+- For how to configure `~/.ssh/config`, please refer to the documentation of [openssh](https://manpages.debian.org/bookworm/openssh-client/ssh_config.5.en.html). `Match exec` is supported only when `UseOpenSSHConfig` is enabled (see configuration below).

 - Running `tssh` without arguments will open the login prompt.
 If there are arguments except destination will also open the login prompt.